-Neonatal nurse practitioners (NNPs) care for premature or ailing newborns in hospital neonatal intensive care units (NICUs), as well as specialty practices and developmental pediatric clinics.
-NNPs typically hold a registered nursing (RN) license.
-Read on for more information.
+What is a neonatal nurse practitioner?
+Neonatal nurse practitioners (NNPs) are specialized nurse practitioners who care for premature or ailing newborns in hospital neonatal intensive care units (NICUs), as well as in specialty practices and developmental pediatric clinics.
+NNPs typically hold a master's degree, a registered nursing (RN) license and nurse practitioner certification.

 NNPs work in pediatric clinics and hospitals, often in emergency and delivery rooms or intensive care units.
 They must use and monitor such equipment as incubators and ventilators.
 NNPs consult and collaborate with neonatologists and provide education to their patients' families.
 Some neonatal nurse practitioners become educators in the field, offering classes on birth control, pregnancy and proper infant care.

-Neonatal nurse practitioners must earn their registered nursing (RN) license from their state board of nursing.
-To become an RN and continue on to become a nurse practitioner, students must complete a nursing bachelor's degree program, which awards them with a Bachelor of Science in Nursing (BSN).
-Students are trained in nursing skills, human anatomy and pharmacology, among other areas.
+Aspiring neonatal nurse practitioners must first earn their registered nursing (RN) license from their state board of nursing.
+To become an RN, students must complete a nursing bachelor's degree program, which awards them a Bachelor of Science in Nursing (BSN).
+Students are trained in nursing skills, human anatomy, and pharmacology, among other areas.
 A clinical practicum, in which students gain experience working with patients in a healthcare facility, is also included.

-Upon completion of their training, they may then take the National Council Licensure Examination (NCLEX-RN) to become licensed.
+Upon completion of their training, they may then take the National Council Licensure Examination (NCLEX-RN) to become licensed as an RN.
 Some states have additional licensure requirements, so applicants may consider contacting their respective state boards for more specific information.

 Master of Science in Nursing (MSN)